paltridev/SIM800L_EVB2/README.md

 <h2> Fixing Library Issue </h2>

+Steps:
-Step 1: Clone or Download this repository
+1. Clone or Download this repository
-Step 2: Paste the folder "SIM800L_EVB2" in the Arduino ide Library Folder Step 3: Open Arduino IDE and go into Example to see the new examples and implementations of the library
+2. Paste the folder "SIM800L_EVB2" in the Arduino ide Library Folder
+3. Open Arduino IDE and go into Example to see the new examples and implementations of the library

 Et Voila Done!
 Hope that this repo has helped you.
 Also, do support the repo by giving it a star if it has help you.